Cethy/nx-loopback-next-cli/README.md

 ## Basic Use

-Run `nx-lb4 --commands` or `nx-lb4 -l` to list all available commands:
+Run `yarn nx-lb4 --commands` or `yarn nx-lb4 -l` to list all available commands:

 See [CLI reference](https://loopback.io/doc/en/lb4/Command-line-interface.html)
 for a detailed documentation.